libriscv/docs/docs/performance/performance.md

 ![alt text](/img/performance/100k-floats.png)

 We can see that the Godot Sandbox using libriscv is 7.5x faster than GDScript at processing floats in this benchmark.
+50x faster when using binary translation.
 A C jit-compiler called Mir was 4x faster than GDScript after being embedded into the Sandbox.
 TinyCC, a fast C compiler, can also be embedded into the Sandbox, and was 2.7x faster than GDScript.
 However, when a Godot engine helper function is used (`fill(1.0)` in this instance), GDScript can have native performance.

 I took that as a challenge, and wrote a `memset32` function that initializes the array with and then copies increasingly larger parts until done.
 ```cpp